SteefTheBeef/slick-angular-validation/README.md

 Install
 -----
-* bower install slick-angular-validation
-* or clone this repo
+* bower install slick-angular-validation or clone this repo
+* then include dist/slick-angular-validation.min.js in your files
+* lastly add slick-angular-validation as dependency in your app file(s)

 Get going
 -------